Ashad8949/SpaceX-Falcon9-Success-Prediction/README.md

 # SpaceX-Falcon9-Success-Prediction
+ In this project we will predict if the Spacex Falcon 9 first stage will land successfully.
+Therefore if we can determine if the first stage will land, we can determine the cost of a launch.

 - This is the final project of IBM Data Science Professional Certification Program
 - In this Project we need to complete following tasks